coverclock/com-diag-hazer/README.md

     valgrind --leak-check=full gpstool ...

-I was surprised to find it called out a twelve byte memory leak in the locale handling code, which gpstool requires to correctly display Unicode symbols like the degree symbol.
+I was surprised to find it called out a twelve byte memory leak in the C library's locale handling, which gpstool requires to correctly display Unicode symbols like the degree symbol.
+Perhaps this will be fixed in a future GNU update (or it's a bug in my code that I can't see).

 # Acknowledgements